-And avoid more than one, or maybe two, major innovations, especially on your initial implementation.
+And if schedule and budget are important constraints, then don't introduce more than one, or maybe two, major innovations, especially on your initial implementation.

-(page 158) Fifth, implement promptly, and then enhance.
+(page 159) Fifth, implement promptly, and then enhance.

 If possible, plan to have your first model system built and functioning within two years after your household survey data is cleaned and ready.